CodeByGagan/InfosysOnboardingProcess/README.md

-Here's a README template for Infosys Systems Engineer role onboarding on GitHub:

----
-All thanks to Prajjwal Tripathi
----

----

 # Infosys Systems Engineer Onboarding Guide

 Welcome to Infosys!
 This guide outlines the essential documents and steps needed for a smooth onboarding experience.